scotttrinh/jekyllsites/trinhgineer/_drafts/system-design.md

 ## The Business Process

-I am constantly on the lookout for procedures in my business that make us all groan when we have to do them.
+I am constantly on the lookout for procedures at my job that make us all groan when we have to do them.
 Those tasks are usually ripe for tool-building and streamlining, and it gives me a great sense of pride to know I've made something slightly more bearable for myself and my